264 Haines Hall

 1995 Ph.
 D., University of Illinois, Champaign-Urbana

-Dr. Stefan Timmermans is Professor and Chair of the UCLA Department of Sociology as well as being a professor at ISG.
+Dr. Stefan Timmermans is Professor at the UCLA Department of Sociology as well as a professor at ISG.
 His research draws from medical sociology and science studies and uses ethnographic and historical methods to address key issues in the for-profit U.S. health care system.
 He has conducted research on medical technologies, health professions, death and dying, and population health.
-Timmermans is conducting an ethnographic study of the expansion of newborn screening.

 Dr. Timmermans is the medical sociology editor of the journal Social Science & Medicine.